-On afternoons and weekends you can find a large number of energetic dogs running and playing.
-It is also a good place to meet and socialize with fellow pet owner.
+On afternoons and weekends, you can find a large number of energetic dogs running and playing.
+It is also a good place to meet and socialize with fellow pet owners.

-It is worth noting that if you choose to take your dogs here they should be well socialized and have a good recall as there is no enclosure of the leash free area.
+It is worth noting that if you choose to take your dogs here they should be well-socialized and have a good recall as there is no enclosure in the leash-free area.
 Dogs have been known to get spooked and run onto busy Dundas St.

 Victoria Memorial Square Park

 At Wellington and Niagara Street, in the King West district, this park is located in one of the trendiest parts of town just south of the Thompson Hotel.

 This park is NOT off leash as there are no enclosures and a dog could wander onto Niagara or Wellington streets so make sure that your friend is on a leash.

 Victoria Park is the central meeting place for many of the young professionals and their dogs who live in the King West Area.

 The park has large trees and lots of squirrels which keep dogs always wanting to come back.

 So there you go, 5 options for all different types of dogs and owners and experiences.
 We hope you have a chance to explore these places with your canine friend.

 Who knows, maybe both of you will meet new friends!